AndreNijman/EmuRust/README.md

   GPU drivers on Windows) for the built-in PlayStation core powered by `trapezoid-core`.
 - A PlayStation BIOS (`SCPH1001.bin`, `SCPH5501.bin`, etc.) stored at `bios/ps1/` or pointed to with the `PS1_BIOS`/`PSX_BIOS` environment variable (or `--ps1-bios` on the CLI).
-- ZX Spectrum ROM dumps stored under `bios/zx/` (`48.rom` for Sinclair 48K or `128.rom.0`/`128.rom.1`
-  for Sinclair 128K).
+- (Optional) ZX Spectrum ROM dumps stored under `bios/zx/` (`48.rom` for Sinclair 48K or `128.rom.0`/`128.rom.1` for Sinclair 128K).
 Filenames are matched case-insensitively so you can keep your existing dumps.
+If you do not provide any, the launcher automatically falls back to the built-in ROMs shipped inside the ZX Spectrum core.
 - Nothing else—every handheld plus Nintendo 64 ships in-tree or is loaded automatically at runtime, so you do not need BIOS dumps or ROM-specific patches for those systems.
 ## Setup